huahuajhu/ai-infra-transition-lab/radixark_ai_infra_study_plan.md

-# RadixArk AI Infrastructure Study Plan - 1 Hour Daily
+# AI Infrastructure Transition Study Plan - 1 Hour Daily

-Purpose: move from a traditional data science / DevOps profile into AI infrastructure roles like RadixArk Cluster/Platform, Training, TPU Systems, and Kernel/Compiler/Communication.
+Purpose: move from a traditional data science / DevOps profile into AI infrastructure work across cluster/platform engineering, distributed training, inference systems, accelerator systems, and performance engineering.

+The RadixArk postings that inspired this plan are reference examples only.
+Use them to understand what modern AI infrastructure teams care about; do not treat them as the final target company, the only acceptable job family, or daily study material.

-Best-fit order from your resume:
+Track priority from your resume:

 1. Cluster / Platform: closest fit.
 Your Kubernetes, Kubeflow, AWS, observability, CI/CD, platform, and production AI service experience already maps well.
 2. Training: also close.
 You already have fine-tuning SDK, benchmarking, agent experiments, RAG, and ML platform work.
 The missing pieces to make public are distributed training internals, post-training/RL infrastructure, checkpointing, and failure recovery.